lucyy-mc/docs/docs/why-i-moved-away-from-spigot.md

 I’ve been asked by a few people why I decided to move away from Spigot.
 I’m probably going to end up pissing people off with this, or completely destroying my reputation, but I don’t care anymore.
 I’ve got nothing to lose, it’s all been deleted by Spigot staff lmao

+This is mostly just me venting, I may or may not come back and refine this at some point.
 Everything here is my own opinion.
 I have nothing against any of the Spigot staff personally.

 <rant\>